Illinois Squatter's Rights Guide: 2025 Laws, SB 1563, and Property Protection

 A squatter is someone who occupies a property without the owner's permission and sometimes even claims legal ownership.
-In Illinois, this issue has gained significant attention with Senate Bill 3658 advancing through the legislature in 2024-2025, which aims to strengthen how unauthorized property occupation is handled throughout the state.
+In Illinois, this issue has gained significant attention as Senate Bill 1563 has advanced through the legislature in 2024-2025 (ultimately being passed, and signed by Governor Pritzker), which aims to strengthen how unauthorized property occupation is handled throughout the state.

 For property owners, understanding Illinois' squatter rights laws is crucial to protect your investment and prevent potential loss of property through adverse possession claims.